TFS-NeRF: Template-Free NeRF for Semantic 3D Reconstruction of Dynamic Scene: Introduction

 In NeRF-based dynamic scene reconstruction, the focus has predominantly been on human reconstruction \citep{peng2021animatable,peng2024animatable,peng2021neural,xu2021h}, utilizing template models such as SMPL \citep{loper2023smpl}, and CAPE \citep{CAPE:CVPR:20}.
 However, these methods struggle with generalizability to arbitrary deformable entities and primarily concentrate on single-entity reconstructions, neglecting interactions among multiple entities, such as interactions of humans with scene objects.
 Notably, HOSNeRF \citep{liu2023hosnerf} by Liu \etal addresses human-object interactions but remains dependent on the SMPL model.

-Concurrently, some dynamic NeRFs \citep{pumarola2021d,cai2022neural,yang2022banmo,yang2023reconstructing,fang2022fast,gao2021dynamic,park2021nerfies,li2023dynibar,li2021neural,song2023total,tretschk2021non} aim beyond human and focus on generic scene/object reconstruction.
+Concurrently, some dynamic NeRFs \citep{pumarola2021d,cai2022neural,yang2022banmo,yang2023reconstructing,fang2022fast,gao2021dynamic,park2021nerfies,li2023dynibar,li2021neural,song2023total,tretschk2021non,shao2023tensor4d,Cao2023HEXPLANE} aim beyond human and focus on either rendering or geometry reconstruction of generic scene/object.
 The surface reconstruction methods mostly require additional data, such as depth or optical flow, to optimize the underlying 3D.
 For instance, \citep{yang2022banmo,yang2023reconstructing} focus on building shape-prior-free 3D models for deformable entities.
 However, besides requiring a large number of casual videos with diverse view coverage of the subject, these approaches heavily depend on high-quality optical flow for supervision, which makes their reconstruction quality subject to the accuracy of the pre-trained models for generating such data.
 Moreover, generally, the dynamic NeRF methods use latent codes to learn per-frame deformations \citep{cai2022neural,park2021hypernerf}, which may not be sufficient for capturing accurate articulation of arbitrary deformable objects.
 In a concurrent work, Li \etal \cite{li2022tava} bypass the need for such additional information and develop a template-free model from only sparse view RGB videos.
 They also learn a more accurate representation of body deformation, the forward LBS \cite{loper2023smpl} (\ie mapping of canonical points to posed or view space), which helps them achieve impressive shape reconstruction results for different deformable entities.
 However, their method suffers from a lengthy training convergence time.
-Furthermore, none of these template-free approaches have focused on interactions between multiple entities nor achieved semantic reconstruction of scenes, highlighting a gap in the current methodologies.
+Furthermore, none of these template-free approaches have focused on interactions between more than one entity nor achieved semantic reconstruction of scenes, highlighting a gap in the current methodologies.